MyRandomShit/tech-progression/reference_materials/README.md

 **[96.
 The Auditor - Glimpses Across Timelines](./96_auditor.md)**

 Someone watches.
 Someone documents.
-A man in a black suit with white shirt and black tie, clipboard, binoculars, and a grey Mazda CX-30 that never ages.
-Everything about him is black and white—perfectly monochrome.
-He appears at key moments across all timelines—Prime, Epsilon-Zero, Rogue, Sigma-5—always observing, always writing, never fully explained.
-Accompanied by a black-and-white dragonfly drone and monochrome mechanical spider (advanced post-singularity robots that appear almost alive), he exists at the edges of perception.
+A man in a black fedora and trench coat, black suit underneath, white shirt, clipboard, binoculars, and a silver-grey pocketwatch that never needs winding.
+Everything about him is black and white—perfectly monochrome, like a film noir detective.
+He appears at key moments across all timelines—Prime, Epsilon-Zero, Rogue, Sigma-5—always observing, always writing, always checking the time.
+He arrives and departs through Alpha (α) and Omega (Ω)—symbols that split reality creating a vertical crevice, a doorway through time itself.
+Belt buckle: silver hourglass.
+He exists at the edges of perception, anchored to time itself yet existing outside it.
 Is he Zero's avatar?
 A timeline auditor?
 The Angel of Infinite Records?
 The story never answers.
 Some mysteries remain mysterious.

 **[97.
 The Observer - A Life in the Middle](./97_observer.md)**